Shrek Retold: Format

 As a recreation, Shrek Retold follows the plot of the original film with only some deviations.
 The main difference between Shrek Retold and the original is in its reinterpretation; as a collaborative effort with over 200 contributors, the art style, voice acting, and music change from scene to scene, often being wildly different from the original.
 Unlike the original Shrek which is entirely 3D animated, Shrek Retold features 2D and 3D animation, live action, stop-motion, and other mediums.
-The film's contributors include many internet personalities and actors, such as David Liebe Hart, Michael Cusack, Ratboy Genius, Anthony Fantano, SiIvaGunner, and a webcomic artist.
+The film's contributors include many internet personalities and actors, such as David Liebe Hart, Michael Cusack, Anthony Fantano and SiIvaGunner.